 We live in the Information Age, which means never before have there been so many opportunities for writers, artists and filmmakers to build careers doing the form of art they love.
-Graduates of the Friends University communications program work in fields such as electronic media, graphic arts, journalism, public relations, television, radio and film.
+Graduates of the Friends University communications program work in fields such as electronic media, graphic arts, public relations, television, radio and film.

 Media Studies Track

 The Media Studies concentration prepares you for a career in digital video or film, or multimedia production.
 In addition to core communications classes, you will complete coursework in media production and post-production, digital movie-making, or animation.
 You will study script writing, story-boarding, digital video, photography, scenic and lighting design, makeup applications and effects, and post-production editing, as you create and produce projects using digital media and technology.